Ridefast/Create-Folder/README.md

 # Create-Folder
-Script to create Folders for CCH Tech's
+Script to create Folders for CCH Professional Service and Helpdesk

+Script that creates a Folder on "C:\" called "___Canon Install"
+- inside that Folder five  other Folders will be crated
+  - 01. Infos
+  - 02. Install Files
+  - 03. Backup
+  - 04. Tools
+  - 05. Update_Files